CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

  > A command is an instruction that tells a program to do something.

- > On mac, the prompt is `$` and Windows it is `>`.
+ > On Mac, the prompt is `$` and Windows it is `>`.
 You'll see in this guide that the commands we write are prefixed by the prompt.
 You don't need to type the `$` or `>` when you use the commands, just type what follows.
 Also, press Return (or Enter) after typing the command.

 On Mac, open the *Terminal* app in your *Applications > Utilities* folder.

-For Windows, type  `command` or `cmd` into the search field in your taskbar.
+For Windows, open the search field in your taskbar, type  `command` or `cmd` into it.
 Then, click or tap on the *Command Prompt* result to open it.

 Let's write a command to check that Docker is installed.
 Open your terminal, and type the following command at the prompt.
 Remember, you don't need to type the prompt character.